g002alghisi/WPA3-testing-platform/Hostapd/README.md

 To deal with everything, the `ap.sh` bash script has been created: it allows to safely launch `hostapd` by checking the physical interfaces state, creating the bridge towards the ethernet LAN, stopping system services that could interfere with the process (like NetworkManager), running `hostapd`, and finally (almost completely) restoring the initial state of the system.

 ## Few words about the Hostapd version...
 The specific version of `hostapd` is the 2.10, and it has been directly built from the source code that can be found on the Ubuntu repository.
-This is required because the program obtained by doing `sudo apt install hostapd` doesn't properly support WPA3 with SAE-PK (instead, bare WPA3).
+This is required because the same version of the program obtained by doing `sudo apt install hostapd` doesn't properly support WPA3 with SAE-PK (instead, bare WPA3).
 Additional information can be found in the [README](Src/README.md) file in the `Build/` folder.

 ## Access Point configuration
 To setup wireless LANs with different security protocol, different `.conf` files for `hostapd` have been created.
 In particular, `ap.sh` allows to directly select the desired `.conf` file (between the ones specified in the code directly) by means of a string parameter.